Want to learn how to freeze scrambled eggs the safe way? You’re in the right place!

 Let’s think about this for a minute.
 Let’s say you pay .60 cents for a dozen eggs at your local Aldi.
 That breaks down to 5¢ each.

 Even if you had a dozen eggs, would the cost of your plastic wrap and freezer bags warrant freezing a dozen eggs?

 But more importantly, is it worth your time and effort to properly freeze 12 eggs?
 Or 36 eggs?

-Instead of freezing leftover eggs that need to be used up, I make up a batch of egg salad, cook a quiche, or have scrambled eggs and pancakes for dinner.
-Or, I will boil them all up and use them on salads, make deviled eggs, or as a snack.
+Instead of freezing leftover eggs that need to be used up, I make a batch of egg salad, cook a quiche, or have scrambled eggs and pancakes for dinner.
+I also boil them all up and use them on salads, make deviled eggs, or as a snack.

 As you can see, it is NOT worth my time to freeze eggs just because they are getting old.
 It is not cost-effective for me.
-It costs me too much money and too much time and effort.
+It costs me too much money, time, and effort.

 However, I am all about making things easier on busy weekday mornings.
-It is a challenge to get everyone out the door and to school and work on time is a challenge.
+It is a challenge to get everyone out the door, to school, and to work on time.

 I believe freezing make-ahead freezer-friendly breakfast sandwiches are well worth your time and effort.
 They are a lot cheaper and healthier than the local drive-thru or the frozen breakfast items you buy in the store.
 So, go ahead and freeze some grab-and-go breakfast sandwiches.